Broken-Admin/custom-emu/docs/registers.md

 * Contains the bottom of the stack, the highest value address.
 * Will be default valued and read-only when accessed.

+# Clock Register

+* cr

+* Contains the current amount of clock cycles completed during the running of the program
+* Is updated with each operation performed.